 Accomplishing Medication Reconciliation

 The evidence supporting patient benefits from reconciling medications is relatively scanty.
 Most medication reconciliation interventions have focused on attempting to prevent medication errors at hospital admission or discharge, but the most effective and generalizable strategies remain unclear.
-A 2012 systematic review of 26 inpatient medication reconciliation studies found some evidence that pharmacist-led processes could prevent medication discrepancies and potential ADEs after discharge, a finding corroborated by a 2013 systematic review published as part of the AHRQ Making Healthcare Safer II report.
-However, both these reviews noted that the actual clinical effect of medication discrepancies after discharge appears to be small, and therefore, medication reconciliation alone does not reduce readmissions or other adverse events after discharge.
+A 2016 systematic review found evidence that pharmacist-led processes could prevent medication discrepancies and potential ADEs at hospital admission, in-hospital transitions of care (such as transfer into or out of the intensive care unit), and at hospital discharge.
+A 2013 systematic review published as part of the AHRQ Making Health Care Safer II report also found that pharmacist engagement in medication reconciliation prevented discrepancies and potential ADEs after discharge.
+However, both the actual clinical effect of medication discrepancies after discharge appears to be small, and therefore, medication reconciliation alone does not reduce readmissions or other adverse events after discharge.

-Information technology solutions are being widely studied and also appear to prevent unintended medication discrepancies, but their effect on clinical outcomes is similarly unclear.
-This may be in part due to the fact that medication discrepancies can persist even in organizations with fully integrated electronic medical records.
-Several recent studies also investigated the role of enhanced patient engagement in medication reconciliation in the outpatient setting and after hospital discharge.
+Information technology solutions are being widely studied, but their effect on preventing medication discrepancies and improving clinical outcomes is similarly unclear.
+A 2016 systematic review found that electronic tools often lacked the functionality to accurately reconcile medications, perhaps explaining why medication discrepancies persist even in organizations with fully integrated electronic medical records.
+Several studies have also investigated the role of enhanced patient engagement in medication reconciliation in the outpatient setting and after hospital discharge.
 These efforts are promising but also lack evidence regarding the impact on medication error rates.

 Medication reconciliation was named as 2005 National Patient Safety Goal #8 by the Joint Commission.
 The Joint Commission's announcement called on organizations to "accurately and completely reconcile medications across the continuum of care."
 In 2006, accredited organizations were required to "implement a process for obtaining and documenting a complete list of the patient's current medications upon the patient's admission to the organization and with the involvement of the patient" and to communicate "a complete list of the patient's medications to the next provider of service when a patient is referred or transferred to another setting, service, practitioner or level of care within or outside the organization."